FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ## Taking a look at the Impact of Each Province in Mainland China and the Cruises

-Let's investigate further at each of the provinces at Mainland China and Cruises to get a general idea of what an outbreak would look like
+Let's investigate further at each of the provinces at Mainland China and Cruises to get a general idea of what an outbreak would look like.

+A pattern is slowly emerging

 ```python
 # plot distribution of corona virus for china and the cruises; individually as well as the aggregated graph